 Memorable Manitobans: Thomas Rutherford (1833-1912)

 Born in the Glenmorris district of Ontario on 1 October 1833, son of William and Mary Rutherford, he left school at the age of 14 and apprenticed as a carpenter and cabinet maker at Galt, Ontario.
 From 1853 to 1857, he followed his trade at Detroit, Michigan then returned to Ontario until 1871 when he came to Winnipeg with his business partner Alexander Brown.
 They established a lumber and planing mill, initially called Pioneer Planing Mills, later Brown and Rutherford.
 They also built a saw mill at Fisher River, Lake Winnipeg, and operated it for a number of years.
 Rutherford built the first Knox Church in Winnipeg.
 He was married to Susan Bertha Lillie of Dundas, Ontario.
 They had three children: Frederick J. Rutherford, William T. Rutherford, and Mary Rutherford.
-He died at Winnipeg on 22 June 1912 and was buried in Elmwood Cemetery.
+He died at Winnipeg on 22 June 1912 and was buried in the Elmwood Cemetery.
+He is commemorated by Rutherford Street in Winnipeg.

 Death registration, Manitoba Vital Statistics.